 The Department of Theater at UMass Amherst offers a dynamic, hands-on graduate program that teaches students how to collaborate successfully with fellow theater-makers, with a production season that serves as a teaching laboratory.
 Students pursue a rigorous core curriculum as well as practical experience alongside a dedicated faculty of committed teachers who have active careers in the professional theater.
 Our classes are small, allowing for personal mentorship and the opportunity to customize.

 Our program includes professional training programs with specializations in Costume Design, Directing, Dramaturgy, Lighting Design, or Scenic Design and Technology.
+(Click here for information specific to our design programs.)
 Graduates of our program receive the Master of Fine Arts degree and are prepared to work in resident professional theaters, in colleges and universities, and in many other areas of performance (see a list of alumni working in theater and related fields here).

 We firmly believe that no student should finish an MFA program in debt.
 All graduate students receive full tuition-waivers, health benefits, and assistantships during their three years.
 For 2019-2020, these assistantships are slated to be approximately $23,000 for September-May duties.